Code-Institute-Submissions/asdub-laughing-cookbook_AugResub/README.md

 1. [Login](https://github.com/login) to your GitHub account([or join](https://github.com/join)).
 2. Go to the repo by clicking [here](https://github.com/asdub/5km-parks-MP2).
 3. On the main page of the repository click on 'Code'.
-4. Click on the 'Clipboard'/ copy icopy the clone URL (Clone with HTTPs).
+4. Click on the 'Clipboard'/ copy the clone URL (Clone with HTTPs).
 4. In your local environment open your terminal, navigate to or create a directory.
 5. Paste the URL into your terminal and enter.
 The repo should be successfully cloned.